DSML-Research-Group/dsml-take-home/README.md

 - [Git fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo and clone it to your local machine.
 - Complete the challenges in the [notebook](./challenge.ipynb).
 Answer each question in a separate cell.
 - Submit your answers questions in the take home form.

-## Do's and Don'ts

-Only use Pandas to gather information about this dataset.
-Do not load the data file with an external program like Excel or Google Sheet.